PabloOQ/SquaredMatrixFilter/README.md

 # SquaredMatrixFilter

-Application that generates a random 10x10 matrix from a range.
+Application that displays a 10x10 matrix with numbers randomly generated within a range.
+Also there is a slider to filter the number from the matrix.